awsdocs/amazon-connect-admin-guide/doc_source/set-hours-operation.md

 # Set the hours of operation for a queue<a name="set-hours-operation"></a>

 The first thing you need to do when you set up a queue is to specify the hours of operation\.
 The hours may be referenced in contact flows\.
-For example, when routing contacts to agents, you might use the [Check Hours of Operation](check-hours-of-operation.md) block first, and then route the contact to the appropriate queue\.
+For example, when routing contacts to agents, you might use the [Check hours of operation](check-hours-of-operation.md) block first, and then route the contact to the appropriate queue\.

 **To set the hours of operation for a queue**